Florence expected to strengthen as it nears the East Coast

 "Regardless of Florence's eventual track, large swells emanating from the hurricane will reach Bermuda beginning on Friday and portions of the U.S. East Coast this weekend, resulting in life-threatening surf and rip currents," the hurricane center said.

-Florence was east of the Bahamas on Thursday night and moving northwest at 7 mph.
+Florence had winds of 60 mph Friday morning and was moving west at 7 mph.

 Most storms in that region tend to curve away from the United States.
 But an unusually strong ridge of high pressure could block that path, weather.us meteorologist Ryan Maue said.